kamax-matrix/mxisd/docs/threepids/session/session.md

 by a 3PID, allowing it to be resolved to a Matrix ID.

 ## Federation
-Federation is based on the principle that one can get a domain name and serve services and information within that domain namespace in a way which can be discovered following a specific protocol or specification.
+Federation is based on the principle that one can get a domain name and provide services and information within that domain namespace in a way which can be discovered following a specific protocol or specification.

-In the Matrix eco-system, some 3PID can be federated (e.g. emails) while some others cannot (phone numbers).
+In the Matrix ecosystem, some 3PID can be federated (e.g. emails) while some others cannot (phone numbers).
 Also, Matrix users might add 3PIDs that would not point to the Identity server that actually holds the 3PID binding.

 Example: a user from Homeserver `example.org` adds an email `john@gmail.com`.